 3000 Little Hills Expressway, Suite 102

 Lenexa, KS 66215

 CEC St. Louis was established in 2001 with an initial focus on environmental site assessment.
 In 2005, we grew our service offerings to include environmental remedial design and remediation oversight, ambient air sampling, air source testing, and environmental compliance.
-Soon after, we added civil engineering services, and expanded our air quality services for clients in electric generation and utilities.
-2013 marked a significant expansion of multiple practices serving solid waste clients as well as the beginning of providing engineering and environmental services support to the mining industry.
-We soon added ecological services.
+Soon after, we added civil engineering services and expanded our air quality services for clients in electric generation and utilities.
+In 2013, we had a significant expansion of multiple practices serving solid waste clients, and we began providing engineering and environmental services support to the mining industry.
+We soon added ecological services to our lineup.
 In 2018, we established a presence and office space in the Kansas City area.
 Today, the growth continues, and we take pride in the breadth of services we offer to our strong client base in the real estate, mining, manufacturing, solid waste, public sector, and power markets.
-In mid-2020 we moved to our new, expanded location in St. Charles, MO.
+In mid-2020, we moved to our new, expanded location in St. Charles, MO.

 CEC St. Louis is committed to giving back to the community.
 Around Thanksgiving, we collect food for the St. Louis Food Bank.
 Around Christmastime, we collect items for Toys for Tots or similar initiatives, such as the Salvation Army’s “Adopt a Family” program.
 Aside from holiday activities, we support events at the Sparrow’s Nest, a local maternity home; donate to local high school robotics programs; hold a one-day mentoring event for local high school engineering students; and participate in a wetland stream cleanup program.